 That breakthrough came in the 34th minute.
-City earned a corner and Johnson delivered a good ball into the near post.
-Multiple defenders ran with Larin but the ball flew over them to Carrasco, who nodded home for his first MLS goal since 2013 with Seattle.
+City earned a corner and Johnson delivered a good ball in to the near post.
+Multiple defenders ran with Larin but the ball flew over them to Carrasco, who nodded home for his first MLS goal since 2013 when he was with Seattle.
 Johnson got the assist.
 It was the Lions’ first goal of the season that was scored by someone other than Larin, putting Orlando City up, 1-0.

 “It means a lot because we won the game,” Carrasco said.
 “The fact that I scored is secondary to me.
 The fact that I could contribute is the main thing.
 Will played a fantastic ball and I was just lucky to be at the right place.”

 New York battled hard after the goal and earned multiple set pieces but could not get much directed at Bendik’s net.
 Orlando City’s last good chance of the half came in the 43rd minute, with Sutter missing just wide of the post.
 BWP scored in first-half stoppage time but was correctly ruled offside and Ismail Elfath waved off the goal.